![]() |

 Salmon

-There are separate regulations for the Blind Slough/Wrangell Narrows Terminal Harvest Area, City Creek, and the remainder of the region.
-Please see the Advisory Announcement on our website for maps and more specific information about each of these locations.
+Please see the Advisory Announcement on our website for maps and detailed information.
 Remember that a king salmon stamp is required whenever fishing for king salmon (including catch and release).

 Halibut